trevorbennett/IBM-WMQ-Error-Handling-Issue-Documentation/README.md

 So what's actually going on behind the scenes?
 There is an assertion that in the event that you don't have a matching spec, then you are using a default Connection Factory, which is validated by ensuring port and host name are blank.
 This assertion doesn't take into account a preoprly configred connection factory that happens to have a misconfigured SSL spec.
 The Exception throw for a bad spec will never be hit in the event that you provide a valid port or host name, and instead you recieve a generic assertion exception, which leads you to believe that your application is failing to connect to the associated queue due to having a port and host name specified, which obviously doesn't make any sense.

-### Cause
+### Causes

-The two most common causes are either miskeying the string value, or using a TLS spec type for your SSLCipherSpec.
+The most common causes are either miskeying the string value, using a TLS spec type for your SSLCipherSpec while using IBM's cipher list, or not being able to unlock your keystore due to password issues.

 ### Fixing